astroanay/DSC-212-Assignment---Karate-Club-Analysis-by-Anay-Mishra-IMS24274/README.md

 ## 📎 License

 This project is for academic use and submission only.
 Redistribution or publication without permission is prohibited.
 The project will be accesible until 04th January 2026( till the end of Varsha 2025 Semester) .
+Please inform me or course instructor if found same submission.